 Find out what plants and animals are endangered in BC.
 Choose one species that is threatened or no longer present in your area.
-Explain (in a story or skit) or illustrate (using a poster), what you think has caused its disappearance and what could be done to encourage its return.
+Explain (in a story or skit) or illustrate (using a poster) what you think has caused its disappearance and what could be done to encourage its return.

-Some websites to start your research on follow:
+Some websites to start your research on are as follows: